Whether you’re looking to maximize muscle gains or improve your body composition and health, resistance exercise is essential to meeting your goals.

 The seated calf raise is one of the more common movements utilized to work the calves.

-Due to the angle at which the movement is performed, it predominantly targets the soleus muscle.
+Due to the angle at the knee while the movement is performed, it predominantly targets the soleus muscle.

 19. Standing calf raise